-Enviromenstrual week and why you should be considering reusable alternatives
+Enviromenstrual week - consider reusable alternatives

 Make the eco-switch